 The white grape variety originates from Greece.
 Synonyms are Asprathiri, Asprathiro, Asprothiri, Asprothiro, Athiri, Athiri Lefko, Athiri Leyko and Athyri.
 The name recalls its possible origin from the archipelago of Santorini with the main island of Thira.
-It is believed that the variety (among many others) was used to produce the famous Malvasia wines that were shipped from the historic Greek port of Monemvasia as early as the 13th century.
-DNA analyses carried out in 2007 disproved the assumption that it was identical to the Thrapsathiri variety, but the parentage (parentage) is unknown.
+It is believed that the variety was used for the production of the famous Malvasia wines, which were shipped from the historic Greek port of Monemvasia as early as the 13th century.
+DNA analyses carried out in 2007 refuted the assumption that it was identical to the Thrapsathiri variety, but the parentage (parentage) is unknown.
 The red variety Athiri Mavro is a colour mutation (or vice versa).

 The Wine lexicon helps me to stay up to date and refresh my knowledge.
 Thank you for this Lexicon that will never end in terms of topicality!
 That's what makes it so exciting to visit more often.Thorsten Rahn